Armakizon/bookstore-automation-api/README.md

 ## Overview

-This project is a **api and quality assurance automation suite** for the [DemoQA Bookstore](https://demoqa.com/swagger).
+This project is a **API and quality assurance automation suite** for the [DemoQA Bookstore](https://demoqa.com/swagger).
 It includes automated test cases for both positive and negative scenarios, focusing on functionality, validation, API and user flow coverage.

 The goal of this project is to demonstrate real-world QA skills, including: